aemodular/GRAINS/Grains-MIDI-out/README.md

 # GRAINS "Midi out"
-an alternative Firmware for the AE Modular GRAINS module by tangible waves (using a samplerate-driven framework) providing the option to send out MIDI control values via USB
+an alternative Firmware for the AE Modular GRAINS module by tangible waves (using a samplerate-driven framework) providing the option to send out MIDI control values via USB, plus as a little extra convert any key on/off to Gate and any CC to CV

 To set up the environment needed to install this firmware, please refer to the AeManual for GRAINS on the AE Modular Wiki: http://wiki.aemodular.com/pmwiki.php/AeManual/GRAINS